-and for the purpose of the 2013 Scheme, the options may be granted to any company wholly owned by one or more persons belonging to any of the above classes of participants.
-The eligibility of the above classes of participants to the grant of options shall be determined by the Directors from time to time with reference to the relevant participants' contributions to the development and growth of the Group.
+and for the purpose of the 2013 Scheme, the options could have been granted to any company wholly owned by one or more persons belonging to any of the above classes of participants.
+The eligibility of the above classes of participants to the grant of options was determined by the Directors from time to time with reference to the relevant participants' contributions to the development and growth of the Group.